(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Now I’m not saying you do this active trading right away.

-Perhaps you can start with passive investing – local mutual funds or blue-chip companies where volatilities are relatively smaller, then extend to playing with a little amount for a side-trading position and see yourself how you do.
-This will definitely take some time for you to be familiar with and develop.
+Perhaps you can start with passive investing – local mutual funds or blue-chip companies where volatilities are relatively smaller, then extend to playing with a small amount for a side-trading position and see how you do.
+This will take some time for you to be familiar with and develop.

 You can also join our webinar on Global Investing if you need more guidance on how to get this started.